And just like these previous two statements (income statement and statement of changes in equity), the balance sheet is usually drawn up annually.

 The dividing line between current and non-current is one year from the date that the balance sheet is issued.

-In other words, an asset will be classified as current if it is expected to be sold (or used) within a year from the date of the report.
+In other words, an asset will be classified as current if it is expected to be sold (or used) in less than a year from the date of the report.

 A liability that is expected to be paid off within a year, such as a creditor, is classified as current.